 Native geographic location and habitat

 Native to eastern U. S. along rivers and streams and rich bottomland.

 Unique, gray-brown flaky scales that shed to expose mottled peeling patches of white, gray, and green.
 Trees become nearly white near the top.

 Leaf or needle arrangement, size, shape, and texture

 Alternate, 4 to 9 inch wide leathery leaves have 3 to 5 lobes, similar to maple.

 The leaf surface is bright green and paler underneath., margins are broadly toothed.

 Flower arrangement, shape, and size

-Monoecious, with separate male and female flowers.
-Flowers appear in early springs with the leaves as dense globose balls on long stalks (peduncles).
+Monoecious, with separate male and female flowers on the same tree.
+Flowers appear in early spring with the leaves as dense globose balls on long stalks (peduncles).

 Male flowers are green , females are showier, bright burgundy-red.